danhammer/web-mapping/lecture3/lecture3.md

 #### Assignment

 Using the Property Land Use Tax lot Output (PLUTO) data table entitled `mnmappluto` in the CartoDB data library, along with the associated [data dictionary](http://www1.nyc.gov/assets/planning/download/pdf/data-maps/open-data/pluto_datadictionary.pdf), answer the following questions:
-  1. How many tax lots across New York City are there?
+  1. How many tax lots are there in Manhattan?
 How much area does this cover?
-Post the answers in the subtitle of a map that visualizes the lots by number of floors.
   2. Show the growth of the city.
 Post a map that colors the tax properties by the year they were built in roughly 20 year increments (from 1900 through the present).
-In an info box, also answer the following questions: (1) How many lots are owned by New York University?
-(2) What is their average number of floors?
+How many lots are owned by New York University?
+What is their average number of floors?
   3. Create a map that shows the lots colored by distance to public spaces.

-In all, you will post the links to **three** web maps.
+Note that the visualization is more reliable better if you **Create a dataset from query** -- duplicating dataset based on the required query -- before creating and styling a map.

+Submit your answers by following the template below:

+**Question 1**
+  1. Number of tax lots: X
+  2. Total area: X

+**Question 2**
+  1. Web map link: URL
+  2. Lots owned by NYU: X
+  3. Avg. number of floors: X

+**Question 3**
+  1. Web map link: URL